Niels-Bohr-Institute-XNS-StructBiophys/BayesFit/README.md

 >> bayesfit input_file.d

-### The input file contains
+### The input file must contain
 Line 1: filename with data (headerlines are ignored)
-Line 2: model name (describes the function for fitting data)
+Line 2: model name (describes the function for fitting data, se below)
 Line 3: number of steps in function integrals, max iterations in minimization routine Line 4: q_min, q_max (to be included in the fit. to include everything, type, e.g., 0 and 1)
 Line 5 and following lines: parameter 1 prior value, parameter 1 prior width, 0 or 1 or 2 (0:fix 1:fit 2:fit with positive constraint)

+example:

 ### Dependencies
 - fortran